iamketan56/All-About-CPP-Langauage-Coding-/README.md

 C++ constructor call order will be from top to down that is from base class to derived class .<br>
 But c++ destructor call order will be in reverse order.<br><br>
 For better understanding refer to Order_of_Execution.cpp<br><br>
+<b>48.Virtual destructors</b><br>
+Destructors in the Base class can be Virtual.
+Whenever Upcasting is done, Destructors of the Base class must be made virtual for proper destrucstion of the object when the program exits.<br>
+Virtual destructors are useful when you might potentially delete an instance of a derived class through a pointer to base class.<br>
+NOTE: Constructors are never Virtual, only Destructors can be Virtual.<br><br>
+For better understanding refer to Virtual_Destructor.cpp<br><br>
 </i>